 The main thing is I judge myself too harshly.
 I mean, this is a social anxiety meetup.
 Everyone is bound to be awkward at some point.
 I’m still trying to overcome the separation I feel when I see other people in the group be more open or talkative than me.
 I feel separate in the sense I don’t belong or that there is something inferior about me because I can’t be like them.

-She had plans to go to another meetup event afterwards at the Cloisters Museum, and she begged me to come with her because she felt nervous about going alone.
-I was reluctant at first, but decided to go for my own sake as well, just to see if I could enjoy the event despite feeling anxious about being there.
+She had plans to go to another meetup event afterward at the Cloisters Museum, and she begged me to come with her because she felt nervous about going alone.
+I was reluctant at first but decided to go for my own sake as well, just to see if I could enjoy the event despite feeling anxious about being there.

 Definitely, I think I made the right choice to go with her.
 I got to know some people there, and some expressed interest in coming to my coloring event in the future.

-I hope that the more I host the coloring event, the more easy it gets for me.
-Of course I get cold feet about hosting my own event, but it helps that I must be there.
+I hope that the more I host the coloring event, the easier it gets for me.
+Of course, I get cold feet about hosting my own event, but it helps that I must be there.

 This is really bad, but on Sunday, I was supposed to go to a board games meetup.
 There was some talk during the coloring event about who was going, and I said I was going.
 I had been excited about the event, but the night before, I started to waffle.
 Some of the people who came to the coloring event were also going.
 One part of me felt relieved I would be around familiar faces, but another part of me absolutely dreaded what it would be like to be around them at a different meetup event.
 I ended up sleeping horribly that night and didn’t go.